 Reaction to the death of retired NBA superstar Kobe Bryant

-Reaction from the basketball world and beyond on the death of retired NBA superstar Kobe Bryant in a helicopter crash on Sunday at age 41:
+Reaction from the basketball world and beyond on the death of retired NBA superstar Kobe Bryant and his 13-year-old daughter, Gianna, in a helicopter crash on Sunday:

+“Words can't describe the pain I am feeling.
+I loved Kobe — he was like a little brother to me.
+We used to talk often, and I will miss those conversations very much.
+He was a fierce competitor, one of the greats of the game and a creative force.
+Kobe was also an amazing dad who loved his family deeply — and took great pride in his daughter's love for the game of basketball.” — Basketball Hall of Famer Michael Jordan in a statement

+“It's an unbelievable reality that he's no longer here.” — golfer Tiger Woods

 “Just devastated to hear about #KobeBryant.
 An extraordinary athlete, and a genuinely kind, wonderful man.
 Sending love, prayers & compassion to his family.
 To his entire @NBA family as well.” — actress Reese Witherspoon via Twitter